Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowFundamentals.md

 - `max_active_runs`: parameter that does the same as the above parameter but can be set for specific DAGS that overrides `max_active_runs_per_dag`

 Example: if `parallelism` = 4, `dag_concurrency` = 16, and `max_active_runs_per_dag` = 16 the maximum number of concurrent tasks that can be run at the same time is 4 (`parallelism` overrides all else)

+### Start Scaling Apache Airflow
+If tasks needs to be executed in parallel but there's only a local machine available for use, look into using `LocalExecutor` as well as using a different DB for the metadata DB (i.e. PostGres DB).

+### Scaling to the Infinity!
+`LocalExecutor` is a good start for executing tasks in parallel but is still limited since tasks only run on local machine.
+Scaling this up is not sustainable; for many parallel tasks, a good option to look into is the **Celery Executor**.
+This executes tasks on multiple machines rather than one local machine.

+**Note:** In order to properly do this, we must implement a queue system using 3rd party tool like Redis or RabbitMQ so that the queue can be executed on a different machine from the executor
+**Note:** Also must set up a result backend!!!